douglasabnovato/socks/Readme.md

 - Coding Challenge: Add an onSale property to the product’s data that is used to conditionally render a span that says “On Sale!”

 - [ ] #4 List Rendering
-- Our Goal:
-- Lesson Resource:
-- Coding Challenge:

-- [ ] #X XXX XXX
-- Our Goal:
+- Our Goal [ Nosso Objetivo ]:
-- Lesson Resource:
+- Lesson Resource [ Recurso da Aula ]:
-- Coding Challenge:
+- Coding Challenge [ Código Desafio ]:

 ---